MicrosoftDocs/azure-reference-other/studio-module-reference/feature-selection-modules.md

 ## Related tasks

 The following modules aren't in the **Feature Selection** category, but you can use them for related tasks.
-The modules can help you reduce the dimensionality of your data, or find correlations:
+The modules can help you reduce the dimensionality of your data or find correlations:

 - [Principal Component Analysis](principal-component-analysis.md)